-In line with the vision statement of the Ministry, the Citizens’ Rights Department mission statement is “to Foster Democracy through the protection of the Rights of the Citizens, and giving then access to justice”.
+In line with the vision statement of the Ministry, the Citizens' Rights Department mission statement is "to Foster Democracy through the Protection of The Rights of the Citizens, and giving them access to justice."

-The mission of the department is “to give quality services through quick disposal of cases by employing Alternative Dispute resolution (ADR) Mechanisms.”
+The mission of the department is "to give quality service through quick disposal of cases by employing Alternative Dispute Resolution (ADR) mechanisms."

 Details of Customers

-All petitions referred to the Department are investigated and treated promptly within the limits of resources provide in the Ministry, either by mediation, arbitration, conciliation, counseling; or a hybrid process
+All petitions referred to the Department are investigated and treated promptly within the limits of resources provided in the Ministry, either by mediation, arbitration, conciliation, counselling; or a hybrid process.

-The Department works with other Agencies in the human rights Sector, e.g. Judiciary, Federal Ministry of Women Council, National Human Rights Commission, the Media, Police, Non Government Organizations (NGOs) like WOTCLEF, WRAPA, and Donor Agencies
+When the Department is fully operational the Department works with other Agencies in the human rights Sector, e.g Judiciary, Federal Ministry of Women Affairs, Federal Ministry of Labour, the Legal Aid Council, National Human Rights Commission, the Media, Police, Non-Governmental Organizations (NGO) like WOTCLEF, WRAPA, and Donor Agencies.